cozy/cozy-stack/doc/architecture.md

 - most applications are run in the browser, not in the server
 - what must run on the server is mutualized inside the cozy stack
 - the cozy stack is stateless
-- the data are stored in couchdb and a space for files
+- the data is stored in couchdb and a space for files
 - a couchdb database is specific to an instance (no mix of data from 2 users in the same database).